-Criminal citations issued this week against six players and a volunteer coach at Philomath High School highlight how allegations of hazing and bullying continue to arise in Oregon and across the country.
+Criminal citations issued in 2016 against six players and a volunteer coach at Philomath High School highlight how allegations of hazing and bullying continue to arise in Oregon and across the country.
 The criminal investigation stemmed from incidents reported at a July football camp at Camp Rilea in Warrenton.

 Research shows that hazing occurs in all types of school districts and cuts across all social and economic groups.
 Consider this: